 The exhibition is very moving and very well curated.
 Already displayed in many parts of the world including the US, Europe and China, it has now made its way to the heart of Krakow.
 The history of the Titanic is written both in English and in Polish so that visitors can benefit by understanding in the language of their choice.
 Also, each person is given a handheld device, through which by pressing the associated number next to each item on display, they can get a short description of what it relates to or what events took place the night Titanic sank.
 There are pieces of debris and parts of the ship, that has been exhumed from the seabed and on display in glass cases.
 One of the exhibits shows a 3 glass bottle set of perfumes, one still has some of its content inside it!

 The social class system was very prominent at that period of time and can be seen at every level throughout the exhibition.
-First class passengers had the best of everything on board the ship swimming pools, Turkish bath, a gymnasium etc. The third class had no such luck.
+First-class passengers had the best of everything on board the ship swimming pools, Turkish bath, a gymnasium etc. The third class had no such luck.
 It is an irony that the ship that was deemed the unsinkable, went down and there was no division of classes among the dead.
 The Titanic sank in the freezing waters of the North Atlantic on April 15, 1912, after colliding with an iceberg.
 The tragedy claimed the lives of 1,495 people.
-Among the disaster’s 712 survivors was Berek Trembecki, a Polish Jew who worked in London.
-The last known living survivor of the tragedy, Millvena Dean passed away in 2009.
+Berek Trembecki was a Polish Jew who worked in London at the time and was one among the disaster’s 712 survivors.
+Millvena Dean, the last known living survivor of the tragedy, passed away in 2009.

 Heres a short video clip of my experience.
 I am trying to teach myself how to edit video’s and hopefully one day I will get good at it.